Worldmind Early Education

 Learn about why Worldmind puts social and emotional learning at the foundation of the school and how it strengthens all learning opportunities in the classroom.

-Worldmind creates inclusive spaces for neurodiverse individuals and their families.
+Worldmind creates inclusive spaces for children and their families.
 We build communities where members feel safe, respected, and valued, and ignite in them a greater love and appreciation for themselves and others.

 Our Curriculum